Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Authenticity and Traceability

-Several studies have applied advanced ML techniques using \textbf{tabular data} for crop yield prediction, integrating multiple data sources and employing SHAP for interpretability. \cite{nr36} demonstrated the effectiveness of using SHAP with an AI model for tabular data analysis in aeroponics through data fusion from multiple sensors.
-Similarly, \cite{nr14} used XGBoost and SVM to analyze factors affecting rice production, validating model decisions with LIME. \cite{nr100} applied XGBoost for soybean yield prediction, with SHAP highlighting key factors such as near-infrared light and temperature. \cite{nr35} further explored soybean yield estimation, emphasizing the role of the vegetation index using SHAP.
+\paragraph{Tabular data.} Several studies have applied advanced ML techniques using tabular data for crop yield prediction, integrating multiple data sources and employing SHAP for interpretability. \cite{nr36} demonstrated the effectiveness of using SHAP with an AI model for tabular data analysis in aeroponics through data fusion from multiple sensors. \cite{nr225} proposed a CNN-based framework for predicting maize yield, focusing on augmenting the often-limited datasets and explaining the results through SHAP and LIME.
+Similarly, \cite{nr14} used XGBoost and SVM to analyze factors affecting rice production, explaining model decisions with LIME. \cite{nr100} applied XGBoost for soybean yield prediction, with SHAP highlighting key factors such as near-infrared light and temperature. \cite{nr35} further explored soybean yield estimation, emphasizing the role of the vegetation index using SHAP.

-Some studies incorporated satellite and meteorological data for improved predictions. \cite{nr109} utilized LSTM trained on multisource data, applying Integrated Gradients and SHAP to identify critical factors like enhanced vegetation index and temperature. \cite{nr104} examined the impact of extreme weather on crop yields, revealing sensitivity differences among crops and regions.
+Some studies incorporated satellite and meteorological data for improved predictions. \cite{nr109} utilized Long Short-Term Memory (LSTM), a type of DNN, trained on multisource data, applying Integrated Gradients and SHAP to identify critical factors like enhanced vegetation index and temperature. \cite{nr104} examined the impact of extreme weather on crop yields, revealing sensitivity differences among crops and regions.